 Possibly.
 A physical therapy assessment involves the evaluation of mobility, strength, balance, and endurance.
 Depending on your condition, you may experience an increase in pain during the assessment.
 Your physical therapist will offer you options in managing this pain.

-Click on the Map link to find out!
+Click HERE to find out!

 Parking is free.
 There is ample parking in front of the complex.

 The Kids Den is a drop in babysitting service for children aged newborn to six for users of the Kinsmen Sports Centre.
 No registration is required.
 Check the City of Edmonton website for rates, activities, and child-to-staff ratio. http://www.edmonton.ca/attractions_recreation/sport_recreation/childrens-experiences.aspx

 Limited funding is available through Alberta Health Services’ ACPT program.
 This program was formally known as the Community Rehabilitation Program (CRP).
 An assessment may be provided through ACPT funding.
 ACPT treatment funding is limited to those patients that have had a recent fracture or surgery, or the severity of the injury is rated high on the Determination of Need (DON) form.
 Special funding exists for those that qualify for low income status (under 16,000 per year).

 For work related injuries, the initial assessment and treatment will be covered by WCB.
 However, further treatments must be approved by WCB.

 Within 10 days of the collision, you must seek assessment and treatment from a primary care provider.
 (E.g. Physician, Physical Therapist) File the appropriate forms (AB-1 form) with your insurer.